 The New Jersey Commission on Professionalism in the Law is a cooperative venture of the judiciary, the New Jersey State Bar Association and New Jersey's law schools.
 Its goal is to help improve the professional behavior and attitudes of lawyers and judges, thereby improving the profession and bolstering public confidence in the justice system.
-The commission strives to accomplish this goal through educational programs for lawyers and judges, and other initiatives.
+The commission hosts an annual Professionalism Luncheon, where lawyers throughout the state are recognized for having earned a stellar reputation for integrity and professionalism.